Samplasion/blog/_posts/2020-06-12-what-was-announced-during-the-ps5-reveal-event.md

 Sony has [officially confirmed](https://blog.us.playstation.com/2019/10/08/an-update-on-next-gen-playstation-5-launches-holiday-2020/) that the PS5 will release globally "in time for Holiday 2020", making it the perfect gift for your beloved children.

-Anyways, jokes aside, it's all from me on this extraordinary day.
+Anyway, jokes aside, it's all from me on this extraordinary day.
 Happy future gaming!